MdMuneer/Github-Timeline-View/README.md

 Github Timeline View -

-is a coding project which takes a username of a github user and displays a visual card of the user consistsing of Name, Followers, Following, Repos count And alsoprovides a timeline of all the public repositories with some information.
+This coding project creates a visual card for a GitHub user, showcasing their Name, Followers, Following, and Repos count.
+Additionally, it offers a timeline featuring information about all their public repositories.